Summer Tours in Scotland

 • Learn about legends, clan struggles and royal history on a Scotland castles trip

 If you're based in the UK and thinking of a summer staycation holiday in Scotland, there is so much to discover right on your doorstep.
-You could take long weekend breaks, but we would highly recommend taking some extra time to explore more of Scotland's natural wonders as well as enjoying city breaks.
+You could enjoy things to do in Edinburgh over a long weekend, but we also recommend taking time to explore Scotland's natural wonders as well.

 For top tips and information about what to expect at this time of year, you can read this summer in Scotland guide.